-Responsive display ads are an asset-based ad type, which means that you can create them by uploading your assets (images, headline text, logos and descriptions), and Google will generate ads combining these assets in order to create the best user experience at the time of the impression.
+Responsive display ads are an asset-based ad type, which means that you can create them by uploading your assets (images, headline text, logos and descriptions) and Google will generate ads combining these assets to create the best user experience at the time of the impression.

 This article describes the best practices for managing your responsive display ads.

 Your image is the most important part of your ad.
 It helps people understand your business, product and brand.
 Make sure that you only use high-quality images in which your business, product or brand is the main point of focus.
 You may upload up to 15 marketing images for use in your responsive display ads.
 Avoid using the following: